 Kuching With Kids

-Children also love the experience of taking sampans across the river to different places of interest in Kuching city, better still, most are educational.
+Children also love the experience of taking boats across the river to different places of interest in Kuching city.
 Be sure to include the various museums, especially the Natural History Museum for its animal exhibits.
-And don’t forget the Fort, great for playing Explorer!

-Outside of the city, Kuching is surrounded by natural jungle and much nature, all that Borneo is famous for.
+Outside of the city, Kuching is surrounded by natural jungle and the nature that Borneo is famous for.
 Young and old have fun exploring the region’s national parks and trying to spot the vast amount of wildlife and especially seeing the jaw-dropping Rafflesia flower.

 You will not regret bringing your children for a holiday in Kuching, Malaysia.